dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 The following ideals are set out and are to be used as a standard:

-The blooms should be fresh and clean, all florets should be intact, firm and without blemish or defect.
-The colour or colours should be clear and well defined, and either consistent or evenly shaded or tipped, throughout the bloom.
+The blooms should be fresh and clean; all florets should be intact, firm and without blemish or defect.
+The colour or colours should be clear and well defined.

 (a) Decorative, Cactus and Semi-Cactus Dahlias